Geborgen/nordic-souls/README.md

 Before updating, please check the [changelog](https://github.com/Geborgen/nordic-souls/blob/main/CHANGELOG.md) and back up your saves.
 You may need to start a new save after certain updates, this will be indicated in the changelog.

 Updating is like installing the list.
-Make sure your paths are the same, and tick `overwrite existing modlist`. **Any changes you have made to the list will be reverted upon updating.** To keep mods that you added, prefix the mod name with `[NoDelete]`.
+Make sure your paths are the same, and tick `Overwrite Installation`. **Any changes you have made to the list will be reverted upon updating.** To keep mods that you added, prefix the mod name with `[NoDelete]`.

 ## Uninstalling the List